All Episodes

 They see a 15-second clip and they want to believe what they want to believe because that kid wore a MAGA hat.

-They had to believe that that he was the racist.
+They had to believe that he was the racist.

-No, him and his fellow students were the victims of racism by the black Hebrew Israelites that were using all sorts of of taunts and and racial uh exchanges with the students, and he stood up as a leader and said, nope, don't respond.
+No, him and his fellow students were the victims of racism by the black Hebrew Israelites that were using all sorts of taunts and racial exchanges with the students.

 No, that story fell apart too.

-You know, calling the 16-year-old kid a racist, Trump supporter, racist, trump supporter.
+You know, calling this 16-year-old kid a racist Trump supporter, racist Trump supporter.

 This is what they do.

-That would be Roswell Rachel's MSDNC, the conspiracy channel, is that all of a sudden now the facts come out, the truth comes out, and they're gonna be paying big time.
+The only problem they have in this case, and that would be fake news CNN, that would be Roswell Rachel's MSDNC, the conspiracy channel, is that all of a sudden now the facts come out, the truth comes out, and they're going to be paying big time.

 Washington Post, same story.